Lefkada’s draw is exceptional beach beauty. But is it for everyone?

 THE BEST FAMILY-FRIENDLY BEACHES

 You don’t have to miss out on all of the stunning, but sometimes daunting, stretches of Lefkada’s dreamiest west side beaches, even if you’ve come with tots in tow.
-While Egremni is probably not a good idea, and getting to Milos comes with a little more adventure (boat taxis departing from Agios Nikitas beach are an alterative way to get there if you want to avoid the 20-minute trek), we’ve included hospitable choices that are just as impressive.
+While Egremni is probably not a good idea, and getting to Milos comes with a little more adventure (take a boat taxi departing from Agios Nikitas beach to avoid the 20-minute trek), we’ve included hospitable choices that are just as impressive.

 — PEFKOULIA —

-Delightfully unchallenging, yet thoroughly impressive, this long sweep of part-organised, part-free beach stays true to the Lefkadian promise of bluer-than-blue waters and white pebbly shores.
-Backed by a lush green mountainscape, the scent of pine surrounds as you stretch out on its shores.
+Delightfully unchallenging, yet thoroughly impressive, this long sweep of part-organised, part-free beach delivers on the Lefkadian promise of bluer-than-blue waters and white pebbly shores.
+Backed by a lush green mountainscape, the scent of pine surrounds as you sunbathe on its shores.
 It’s thoroughly more relaxed here than on packed-out Kathisma with its mega beach clubs.
 Also close to Agios Nikitas, you can drop-in for an evening walk later.
 Deck pool bar and restaurant supplies drinks and snack type foods, but also has a full menu of traditional favourites like pastitsio and moussaka.

 — PORTO KATSIKI —